kaylahicksz/kaylahicksz/README.md

 - My name is Kayla Hicks
 - I'm a junior undergraduate at San Diego State College of Engineering
 - I am pursuing a degree in Computer Engineering and am eager to gain experience in both hardware and software
-- I'm currently learning about FPGA's, VLSI circuits, and web development
+- I'm currently learning about FPGA's, VLSI circuits, and Web Development
  <!--
 **kaylahicksz/kaylahicksz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.